Jiang-Feiyu/ELEC038-SecurityCoursework-PasswordLoginSystem/README.md

 Back-End API in Python

-This branch is about the developed back-end API for encryption and validation of password. using SHA256 and interfaced using flask, the API is implemented into the Platform front-end part using this following code snippet:
+This branch is about the developed back-end API for encryption and validation of password.
+The main file to run is the app.py.
+It is important to install the FLask CORS to run the API using 'pip install -r requirements.txt'.
+Using SHA256 and interfaced using flask, the API is implemented into the Platform front-end part using this following code snippet:

    const data = {
       plain_password: password,